-There is a richness and beauty that exists at Amistad National Recreation Area.
+There is a richness and beauty that exists at Amistad.
 World-class fishing and boating draw visitors from across the continent to its clear waters, while ancient rock art sites attract visitors from around the world.

 Native American Pictographs

-The Amistad NRA area is home to dramatic 4,000 year-old rock art.
+Amistad and its surrounding area is home to dramatic 4,000 year-old rock art.
 These mysterious paintings adorn rock shelter walls in numerous sites throughout the Amistad region.
 Panther and Parida Caves are accessible by boat (depending on lake level), and hikers can go on a guided tour at nearby Seminole Canyon State Park and Historic Site.

-See Things to Do for other activities, including swimming, picnicking, hiking, and bird watching.
+Visit Things To Do for other activities including swimming, hiking, picnicking, and bird watching.